A Global Learning Crisis

 From here, the lesson design team in Lagos and Boston designed an intervention, grounded in the existing literature on interactive read-alouds, which might improve inferential thinking ability.
 We adapted the approach to our own context by employing an interactive read-aloud that could be used within our model of teacher guides.
 We then integrated this within our existing reading program, where the interactive read-aloud replaced some of the pupil’s 45 minutes of e-reader independent daily reading practice.

-Before we set about full scale testing of the use of interactive read-alouds, we piloted the new lesson guides and measurement tool with four Primary 2 teachers at different schools in Lagos.
+Before we set about full-scale testing the use of interactive read-alouds, we piloted the new lesson guides and measurement tool with four Primary 2 teachers at different schools in Lagos.
 Each of these teachers worked in classrooms of about 30 pupils.
 These tests built upon earlier pilots conducted with a similar program in Bridge schools in India.
-Working closely with our in-country academic field-team, we experimented with different approaches to interactive read-alouds, iterated on these, and obtained teacher feedback on the instructional strategy itself.
+Working closely with our in-country academic field team, we experimented with different approaches to interactive read-alouds, iterated on these, and obtained teacher feedback on the instructional strategy itself.

 Finally, they highlighted particular linguistic aspects of the read-aloud that were confusing for teachers to follow and deliver.
 We also piloted and refined a measurement tool capable of detecting subtle changes in inferential thinking ability among pupils.
 Such piloting ensured that we had a measurement tool consisting of valid items and that was sufficiently discriminating.